Van Rental 14 Days 13 Nights – Chiang Mai – Lampang – Sukhothai – Phrae – Chiang Rai – Ban Tha Ton – Pai – Mae Hong Son – Chiang Mai:

 Next on your itinerary is the renowned Wat Rong Khun Temple, popularly known as the White Temple.
 This artistic marvel was envisioned and constructed by Professor Chalermchai Kositpipat, a highly acclaimed Thai artist.
 His masterpiece combines striking contemporary religious architecture with the rich influences of Lanna culture.
 The temple’s pure white chapel resembles a heavenly castle, adorned with intricate stucco patterns embellished with glass and large wall paintings.
 As you approach the chapel via a bridge, you’ll encounter sculptures depicting both heaven and hell, offering a thought-provoking exploration of religious precepts.
 The chapel’s interior features a dazzling display of shiny silver mirror patterns, adding to the temple’s ethereal beauty.
 Art galleries and exquisite sculptures further enhance the experience for visitors.

 Continue your journey to the enchanting Singha Park Farm, an agricultural attraction owned by Boon Rawd Brewery.
 Spanning over 3,000 acres, this sprawling farm presents a captivating landscape of rolling hills and a vast lake.
-Explore more than 250 acres of green oolong tea plantations, as well as various fruit kingdoms showcasing melons, strawberries, raspberries, giant gooseberries, and an array of other fruits.
-Wander through vegetable and herb gardens, marvel at the blooming flower fields, and have the chance to interact with African animal life amidst the lush greenery.
+Explore more than 250 acres of lush green oolong tea plantations, where the aroma of fresh tea leaves fills the air, creating a serene and calming atmosphere.
+Discover the various fruit kingdoms that showcase melons, strawberries, raspberries, giant gooseberries, and an array of other delightful fruits.
+Wander through meticulously maintained vegetable and herb gardens, and marvel at the vibrant flower fields that burst with color throughout the seasons.
+The farm also offers a chance to interact with African animal life, allowing visitors to get up close and personal with creatures from far-off lands amidst the lush greenery of the park.

 As the day unfolds, make your way to Wat Rong Suea Ten, also known as the Blue Temple.
-This architecturally stunning temple, designed by Chiang Rai’s folk artist, Mr. Puttha Kabkaew, captivates tourists with its mesmerizing blue and gold color scheme.
-The vihara inside the temple showcases intricate applied art, creating a beautiful and artistic atmosphere.
-Within the temple, find the enshrined place of Phra Buddha Ratchamongkol Bodi Tri Lokanath, which houses relics on the head of the Buddha image, inviting travelers to offer their prayers and respect.
+This architecturally stunning temple, designed by Chiang Rai’s folk artist, Mr. Puttha Kabkaew, is a visual feast for the eyes with its mesmerizing blue and gold color scheme.
+The intricate applied art adorning the vihara inside the temple creates a beautiful and artistic atmosphere that captivates every visitor.
+Within the temple, you will find the enshrined place of Phra Buddha Ratchamongkol Bodi Tri Lokanath, which houses sacred relics on the head of the Buddha image.
+This serene and spiritually uplifting environment invites travelers to offer their prayers and respect, making it a perfect culmination to a day filled with exploration and discovery.

 Finally, conclude your day at the Chiang Rai Night Bazaar, a vibrant shopping destination renowned among locals and tourists alike.
 Peruse a wide array of hill tribe handicrafts, clothing, accessories, and home furnishings.
 The night bazaar also tantalizes taste buds with a diverse selection of food and beverages.
 Immerse yourself in the lively ambiance, enjoy Lanna cultural activities, and be entertained by performances from various hill tribes.
 As the night falls, savor your time in Chiang Rai, cherishing the memories of the day’s enriching encounters.